vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

       }
     }
 ```
+Execute the job and note the input prompt during the ```Deploy``` stage.
+This input prompt is available in the Console log as well as in Stage View and Blue Ocean.

 **Note**: To keep Jenkins from waiting indefinitely for a user response you should set a ```timeout``` for the `stage` like shown below: